We aim to provide efficient and good quality services to all our customers, but on some occasions things can go wrong.

 • Refusal to provide a service or delivery of poor service

-• Failure to follow the correct policy or procedure
+• Failure to follow the correct policy, procedure, law or legislation

 What you can’t complain about

-Certain enquiries will not be dealt with through the Council’s complaints policy because there are other processes more suitable for dealing with them, or because they are outside of the Council’s control.
+Certain matters will not be accepted as a complaint or not dealt with through the Council’s complaints policy because there are other processes more suitable for dealing with them, or because they are outside of the Council’s control.
 These include:

-• An initial request for service, such as reporting a repair
+• An initial request for service or for action to put something right, such as reporting a repair or a missed bin collection

-• Homeslessness decisions and housing register banding decisions
+• Homelessness decisions and housing register banding decisions

 • Matters of law or central government policy, such as Council Tax legislation

-• The correct application of Council policy, or to matters for which is there is a right of appeal (an appeal within the Council or to an independent tribunal)
+• The correct application of Council policy, or matters for which is there is a right of appeal (either within the Council or to an independent tribunal)

-• Complaints where the customer or the Council has started legal proceedings
+• Complaints where the customer or the Council has started legal proceedings, such as where Particulars of Claim have been filed at court

 • Complaints that have already been decided by a court or independent tribunal